Mohit-Kukreja-2002/FastApi-Project/README.md

 # HopeFund FastAPI Server

-This is the FastAPI version of the HopeFund server, converted from the original Express.js server.
+This is the FastAPI version of the HopeFund server.

 ## Setup